alyson-mei/obsidian-memo/README.md

 Tavily Search: [tavily.com](https://www.tavily.com/) \
 AI Model: [Gemini 2.5 Flash Preview 05-20](https://cloud.google.com/vertex-ai/generative-ai/docs/models/gemini/2-5-flash)

-## saturday, 16 august 2025 | 13:59
+## saturday, 16 august 2025 | 14:00
 <picture>
   <source media="(prefers-color-scheme: dark)" srcset="./time-dark.svg">
   <img src="./time-light.svg" alt="Time Progress">
 </picture>

 ## weather outside
-Weather in Moscow (2025-08-16, 13:45)
+Weather in Moscow (2025-08-16, 14:00)

-🌡️ Temp: A warm 23.2°C (feels like 23.2°C) <br>
+🌡️ Temp: 23°C (feels like 23°C) <br>
-☁️ Condition: Cloudy <br>
+☁️ Condition: Heavily overcast <br>
-💨 Wind: WSW breeze at 3.9 m/s, with gusts up to 7.4 m/s <br>
+💨 Wind: W-SW breeze at 4.2 m/s, with gusts up to 7.3 m/s <br>
 💧 Humidity: 43% <br>
-📉 Pressure: 1010 mb (sea level), 998 mb (surface) <br>
+📉 Pressure: 1010 mb (sea level), 992 mb (surface) <br>
-☁️ Cloud cover: Almost completely overcast at 99% (cloud base at 1.7 km) <br>
+☁️ Cloud cover: Almost completely overcast (99%), with cloud base at 1.7 km <br>
-🌞 UV index: 4 (moderate) <br>
+🌞 UV index: 2 (low) <br>
-👁️ Visibility: Excellent at 16 km <br>
+👁 Visibility: Excellent at 16 km <br>

-☁️ Overcast Afternoon <br>
+☁️ Mild and Overcast Afternoon <br>
-A warm, cloudy afternoon, perfect for a relaxed stroll or enjoying the indoors.
-The sky is fully covered, but the air is clear.
+A comfortable afternoon under a thick blanket of clouds.
+While the sun might be hiding, the air is mild and pleasant, perfect for a relaxed indoor activity or a gentle stroll.

 ## digital fragments: Liz's journal
 hi, i'm Liz! i write code for a living and live in a city where neon spills through windows at all hours and the gentle thrum of servers feels more like home than silence